When Sue glances at the DVD’s episode selection screen, her heart sinks.

 Sue: It’s a close run thing.
 Davros has the opposite problem – corpse eyes.
-It’s horrible really, like flesh rotting over a skull.
+It’s horrible, like flesh rotting over a skull.
 The make-up is brilliant.
-Do we ever find out how Davros ended up like that?
+Do we ever find out how Davros ended up like this?

-The episode concludes with the Doctor attempting to stop the Thal’s rocket from being launched.
-But just when it looks like he might succeed, he finds himself pinned to an electric fence instead.
+The episode concludes with the Doctor trying to stop the Thals’ rocket from launching.
+However, he’s pinned to an electric fence instead.

 Me: I was eating egg and chips when that originally went out.

-The Doctor fails to stop the Thals from launching their rocket and the Kaleds are wiped off the face of Skaro.
+The Doctor fails to stop the Thals, and the Kaleds are wiped off the face of Skaro.

-Sue: This is not the Doctor’s finest hour, is it?
+Sue: This isn’t the Doctor’s finest hour, is it?
 How many people have just been killed, do you think?

 Sue: No wonder the Doctor is pissed off.
-The Time Lords will be furious.
+The Time Lords will be furious with him.